Soviet-Russian convertibles - from "Prombron" to Aurus

 The Party needed cars, in 1922 the first Soviet cabriolet Prombron C24 / 40 appeared.
 This model was a shortened copy of Russo-Balt.
 It is not known exactly how many vehicles were produced, but according to various sources - from 40 to 62.
 This number included 22 copies made at BTAZ-2 after the production was curtailed at the First State Armored Plant.

 The second Soviet convertible appeared in 1927.
-This is NAMI-1 - a completely domestic development, excluding the spinal frame, borrowed from Tatra.
-In fact, it was a hybrid of a car and a motorcycle with a low-powered air-cooled two-stroke engine.
+This is the NAMI-1 – a completely domestic development, excluding the backbone frame, borrowed from Tatra.
+In fact, it was a hybrid of a car and motorcycle with a low-power two-stroke air-cooled engine.

 Cabriolet phaetons from NAMI were produced from 1927 to 1932, during which time from 200 to 500 copies were produced.